 Many head teachers took an interest in the training and reported that it was the best they had ever seen, and should serve as a benchmark for future training / professional development.

 DfE, Independent Evaluation of Every Child Counts, 2011

 Every Child Count’s administrative and management base is in the Department of Primary and Childhood Education at Edge Hill University in Ormskirk.
 Contact details here.

 Local Providers – find one near you here – provide the training and support for your staff through Trainers who are accredited by Edge Hill University.
-Providers run central training courses in local venues and can also deliver customised packages for your school, cluster or Academy chain.
+Providers run central training courses in local venues and can also deliver customised packages for your school, cluster or Multi Academy Trust/ Education Trust.
 Contact us or a local Provider for more details.